 The Vestry is the name of the elected lay leadership of a local congregation.
 The term, “vestry,” originally referred to the vesting room attached to the church building where the clergy would vest, i.e., put on their robes.
 Typically, and historically, the elected lay leaders would meet in the vestry for their meetings and over time these lay leaders simply became known as the “Vestry.”
 The Vestry is led by the Rector and officers of the Vestry.
 The officers are comprised of a Senior Warden (appointed by the Rector), a Junior Warden, a Secretary, and a Treasurer (the latter three positions elected by the Vestry).

-Because a Rector is called by both the Vestry and Bishop to lead a parish with an unlimited term of office, the relationship between the Vestry and the Rector is crucial.
+Because a Rector once called by both the Vestry and Bishop to lead a parish has tenure, the relationship between the Vestry and the Rector is crucial.
 The fundamental characteristic of a healthy relationship is trust.
 We find that trust grows and organizations function at their best when the responsibilities of all persons in leadership have a clear understanding of their role, function, and authority.
 The Anglican Church, through its governing documents (canons and bylaws) and expressed in its liturgies for ordination and the installation of a new Rector, has articulated clearly the particular responsibilities of both the Rector and Vestry of the parish as follows:

 Role of the Rector